kogecoo/dl4j-examples-scala/README.md

-DL4J Release 0.4 Examples for Scala
+Deeplearning4J Examples for Scala
 =========================

- This project is a simple Scala porting of [deeplearning4j-0.4-example](https://github.com/deeplearning4j/dl4j-0.4-examples).
+ This project is a simple Scala porting of [deeplearning4j-example](https://github.com/deeplearning4j/dl4j-examples).

 The main purpose of this project is: